MaruAya20/Front-Back-End-Beginner-with-Flandre/README.md

 ## main Code
 path:  ./src/App.vue
-ps: yeah,like before the Markdown inside are totally Simplified Chinese.
+ps: yeah, like before the Markdown inside are totally Simplified Chinese.
 ps2: this code(especially the markdown...) can be hard to read, it doesn't fit to a totally noob Learner!!!

 ## Nothing
-Spend not much time,but i got crash by Cursor which can programming with Ai who can easily generate a much better(functionally) Front-End and Back-End code.
+Spend not much time, but i got crash by Cursor which can programming with Ai who can easily generate a much better(functionally) Front-End and Back-End code.
-it happens that cursor generate in 10 seconds beat me whom spend tons of hours(actually four or five, not so much)programming this Flandre-TodoList.
+it happens that cursor generate in 10 seconds beat me whom spend tons of hours(actually four or five, not so much , sorry :P)programming this Flandre-TodoList.
-Anyway...I use it generate another better TodoList, maybe i would upload it to another repository....
+Anyway...I used it generate another better TodoList, maybe i would upload it to another repository....

-##References
+## References

 【一口气从零到全栈开发】 https://www.bilibili.com/video/BV1FPCzYdEeH/?share_source=copy_web&vd_source=75c737e9e1d2ad9cf656e6e37bc0a7b5